-Issue – But how?
-The main problem is how to make people realize what is happiness, how can they be happy and what they should do or what are the ways and means to achieve it.
+Issue – The problem is how can people realize what real happiness is, how can they be happy and what they should do or what are the ways and means to achieve it.

 Youth of the day find happiness in visiting and holidaying in world’s most exotic locales, purchasing expensive goods and clothes, providing best education to their children, buying expensive cars and residences in exclusive areas and ultimately retire rich.
 For fulfilling all these desires, they would require a handsome amount of money.
 Without enough money at hand and good bank-balance, they feel insecure and restless.

 Does material success give happiness – Material success does matter in life and is necessary to be comfortable and to enjoy in life.
 There is nothing wrong to pursue ambitions and self-interests and make efforts to be successful in life.
 All are supposed to lead an active and happy life especially when they are young, because youth is the most energetic and most enjoyable period in anybody’s life.
 As far as possible, it should be free from worries and tensions.
 Nature offers maximum opportunities to young people to utilize their intellectual and physical capabilities and enjoy the life the most.